berick/SIP2Mediator/README.md

 * Reduce system requirements for SIP servers
 * Support load distrubution across an Evergreen cluster
 * Support graceful SIP server detachment
-* Allow for most configuration changes (e.g. adding SIP accounts) without having to restart the SIP server.
+* Allow for configuration changes (e.g. adding SIP accounts) without having to restart the SIP server.
 * Decouple SIP accounts from ILS accounts
 * Move SIP configuration into the Evergreen database
-* Reduce SIP message layer abstraction to ease modification.
+* Reduce SIP message layer abstraction to ease customization.
 * Back-end SIP API which survives front-end changes.
 * BONUS: In scenarios where sip2-mediator may be run alongside SIP clients, SIP traffic to/from EG traffic may be encrypted by HTTPS.